Årstaberg railway station: History

 Initial plans for Årstaberg station included two platforms, one for each direction.
 However, the design was later revised to a single shared platform, built between the existing tracks on parallel viaducts.
 Space constraints resulted in a relatively narrow platform, despite the high volume of passengers.

 Årstaberg station officially opened on January 9, 2006.
 In addition to commuter train and Tvärbanan services, a bus interchange serving local SL routes was built next to the station.

 The station infrastructure underwent another major change with the opening of the Stockholm City Line on July 10, 2017.
 Northbound long-distance trains were rerouted onto a new viaduct, known as the Älvsjöbågen, which crosses over the commuter rail tracks south of Årstaberg and connects to the original eastern Årsta Bridge.
 Meanwhile, the newer western Årsta Bridge is now used exclusively by commuter trains.

 Since the opening of the station, the surrounding Årstaberg area has undergone considerable urban development, transitioning from an industrial zone to a mixed-use residential area.
 Alongside a new primary school, and new offices and retail units, approximately 1,000 new housing units are being built in the area, with 400 units under construction as of 2024.

 Future plans

 Metro station

-The Yellow Line will include a station at Årstaberg Station.
-The line is planned to open in 2034 and will run approximately 8 kilometres north, from Älvsjö Station to Fridhemsplan via Liljeholmen.
+The Yellow Line will include a station at Årstaberg railway station.
+The line is planned to open in 2034 and will run approximately 8 kilometres north, from Älvsjö railway station to Fridhemsplan via Liljeholmen.